zarf-dev/zarf/adr/0011-scripts-actions.md

 In addition to adding more lifecycle events, the `actions` section will also allow for more complex actions to be defined.
 New configurations include, setting the cmd directory, defining custom env variables, setting the number of retries, setting the max total seconds, muting the output, and [setting a variable](../docs/4-user-guide/5-component-actions.md#creating-dynamic-variables-from-actions) to be used in other actions or components.

-Further details can be found in the `component-actions` [component actions documentation](../docs/4-user-guide/7-github-action.md), [component lifecycle documentation](../docs/4-user-guide/4-package-command-lifecycle.md), and [example package](../examples/component-actions/README.md).
+Further details can be found in the `component-actions` [component actions documentation](../docs/4-user-guide/7-github-action.md), [component lifecycle documentation](../docs/4-user-guide/4-package-command-lifecycle.md), and the [example package](../examples/component-actions/README.md).

 ## Consequences